icebob/moleculer-java-site/src/fault-tolerance.md

 ## Circuit Breaker

-Moleculer has a built-in circuit-breaker solution.
+Moleculer has a built-in Circuit Breaker solution.
 It uses a time window to check the number of the failed requests.
-Once the error limit is reached, it trips the circuit breaker.
+Once the error limit is reached, it trips the Circuit Breaker.
 The Circuit Breaker is a descendant of Default Service Invoker.

-::: tip What is the circuit breaker?
+::: tip What is the Circuit Breaker?
 The Circuit Breaker can prevent an application from repeatedly trying to execute an operation that's likely to fail.
 Allowing it to continue without waiting for the fault to be fixed or wasting CPU cycles while it determines that the fault is long lasting.
 The Circuit Breaker pattern also enables an application to detect whether the fault has been resolved.